Applying to become an Associate Professor

 • A big part of building our research community is developing supportive links between different individuals and teams.
 We really want to you to feel supported as you progress your research aspirations, whatever those aspirations might be.
 Here, you will find a list of the people/ teams/ centres who are there to support you.
 They are a good first port of call for you to seek support and guidance and can signpost you to others if they aren’t able to help directly.

-Research and Innovation Funding Services Manager: Paul Bramble
+Research Funding & Governance Manager: Paul Bramble

 Faculty research leads